C.M. (Member of the Order of Canada)by Sylviastel | created - 03 Oct 2014 | updated - 29 Mar 2020 | Public

 Director | Le secret de Jérôme

-Phil Comeau, a bilingual Acadian in Montreal and Moncton, directs and writes in both drama and documentary.
-After directing his first feature drama, Jerome's secret (Le secret de Jérôme) with 15 awards worldwide, he directed the TV movies Teen Knight and The Crash of the Century.
-He also directed ...
+Phil Comeau lives in Montreal and Moncton.
+He directs and writes in both drama and documentary genres.
+His first feature drama, Jerome's secret, won 15 awards worldwide.
+It was followed by the TV movies Teen Knight and The Crash of the Century.
+He directed popular TV series including Gemini winning...

 75. Ernie Coombs